tc-imba/VE475/challenges/c2/cipher2/README.md

 ## Introduction

-This cipher is based on AES (which we learnt on the class).
-It is known that AES uses blocks of 128-bits, that is, an array of uint8_t, size of 16, in this implementation.
+This cipher is based on 32-bit RC5.

+From Wikipedia, the free encyclopedia

+> In cryptography, RC5 is a symmetric-key block cipher notable for its simplicity.
+Designed by Ronald Rivest in 1994, RC stands for "Rivest Cipher", or alternatively, "Ron's Code" (compare RC2 and RC4).
+The Advanced Encryption Standard (AES) candidate RC6 was based on RC5.

+Some of the details of the algorithm can be found on [wiki - RC5](https://en.wikipedia.org/wiki/RC5)

 ## Usage
 ```